#Primitives

 If services are the "classes" of your application, Primitives are the "superpowers" you attach to them.

 In Alepha, we use Primitives.
 These are factory functions, always prefixed with $, that you assign to class properties.
-They tell the framework: "This isn't just a variable.
+They tell the engine: "This isn't just a variable.
 This is an API endpoint, a database table, or a background job."

 #How they work